How to Restain Wood Furniture

 If you’re planning to restain wood, there are a few things you should keep in mind.

+First, it’s important to apply light coats of stain and to allow each coat to dry completely before applying the next.
 This will help prevent the stain from becoming too dark.
 It will also create the most natural looking, brush free and stread free finish.

 Second, you may need to apply multiple coats to get the desired color.